regorxxx/Playlist-Tools-SMP/README.md

 It's impossible to offer a complete list of the things that can be done with these tools, in a few words: anything related to playlist creation, sorting, library maintenance, automation, etc. But a readme for every utility can be found using the corresponding menu.

+* Macros: allows to record and save the menus entries used as a macro to be called later.
+Works with all tools. (only limitation are popups, which still require user input)

 The sky is the limit once you use the current scripts to create your own buttons and tools.
 Currently contains pre-defined use-cases for these scripts:
 * Most played tracks from...
 	.\xxx*scripts\top_tracks.js